 Board Representation

 To ensure that the concerns and interests of PWOs are represented within the Mid-County Groundwater Agency (MGA), the Board of Directors includes three Directors and one Alternate Director who represent the interests of the private well owners in the Santa Cruz Mid-County Groundwater Basin.
-PWOs were engaged in the development of the Basin GSP and continue to be involved in the GSP implementation.
-PWO Directors serve four-year terms; the Agency publicly solicits applications for Well Owner Representatives to serve on the Board.
-The next call for applications is anticipated to occur in summer/fall 2025.
+To be eligible to serve as a Director, a PWO representative must:

 Metering for Larger (non de minimis) Users